Precision tests of bulk entanglement: $AdS_3$ vectors: Corrections to minimal area

 Substituting this ansatz in Einstein's equation

-leads us to the following differential equations for $a_1 (r)$, $a_2 (r)$ and $a_3(r)$ at order $(G_N)$
+leads us to the following differential equations for $a_1 (r)$, $a_2 (r)$ and $a_3(r)$ at order $(G_N)$,

-These equations result from the $tt$, $rr$ and $t \phi$ components of the Einstein's equations respectively.
+These equations result from the $tt$, $rr$ and $t \phi$ components of Einstein's equations, respectively.
 All the other Einstein's equations are trivially or non-trivially satisfied.
 The solutions for these equations are

 where $c_1$, $c_2$, $d_1$ and $d_2$ are the constants of integration.
-Settings the constants $c_2 = d_1 = 0$ ensures that the metric asymptotes to $AdS_3$ for $r \rightarrow \infty$.
-The constants $c_1, d_2$ are fixed by demanding that the boundary stress tensor evaluated from the bulk using the Fefferman-Graham coordinates agrees with the expectation value of the stress tensor evaluated in the CFT for the primary $\big|1+ \frac{M}{2}, \frac{M}{2} \big\rangle $ The Fefferman-Graham expansion of the metric in (\ref{metric ansatz 1,0}) is given in appendix \ref{appenfg}.
+Setting the constants $c_2 = d_1 = 0$ ensures that the metric asymptotes to $AdS_3$ for $r \rightarrow \infty$.
+The constants $c_1, d_2$ are fixed by demanding that the boundary stress tensor evaluated from the bulk using the Fefferman-Graham coordinates agrees with the expectation value of the stress tensor evaluated in the CFT for the primary $\big|1+ \frac{M}{2}, \frac{M}{2} \big\rangle $.
+In the work of scalars by \cite{Belin:2018juv}, one can rely on the fact that the back-reacted solution at order $G_N$ coincides with the conical defect and use its mass to fix the integration constant \footnote{See discussion below equation (3.18) of \cite{Belin:2018juv}.}.
+Here too, the constant $c_1$ can be fixed using this procedure, and certainly it agrees with our approach of using the Fefferman-Graham coordinates.
+We use the Fefferman-Graham approach since the solution has angular momentum, and therefore, we need to generalize the identification of the leading order solution to rotating conical defects.
+The Fefferman-Graham approach is convenient and easy; an alternative approach would be to identify the leading-order solution to rotating conical defects.

+The Fefferman-Graham expansion of the metric in (\ref{metric ansatz 1,0}) is given in appendix \ref{appenfg}.
 From (\ref{holttval}), we obtain the following result for the boundary stress tensor

 For the CFT on the cylinder, the stress $T_{tt}$ component of the stress tensor admits the expansion

 Evaluating the expectation value of the CFT stress tensor on the primary results in